scaleway/serverless-gateway/README.md

 curl -X DELETE http://<your container domain name>/scw -H 'Content-Type: application/json' -d '{"target":"<your hello function URL>,"relative_url":"/hello"}'
 ```

-## Features
+## :rocket: Features

 Serverless Gateway is engineered to provide our clients with a better experience when using functions and containers:
 * It provides you with access to multiple functions and containers via relative URLs on a single base URL.
 * It enables you direct traffic to different functions and containers based on HTTP method.
-* (WIP) It allows CORS handling to make functions and containers accessible from the browser
+* :soon: (WIP) It allows CORS handling to make functions and containers accessible from the browser

 It uses [Kong](https://konghq.com/) under the hood and is deployed as a [Serverless Container](https://www.scaleway.com/en/serverless-containers/), which acts as the proxy for other containers and functions.

 It integrates fully with the [Scaleway Python API framework](https://github.com/scaleway/serverless-api-project).

-## Architecture
+## :hammer: Architecture

 The gateway image is held in Docker Hub [here](https://hub.docker.com/r/shillakerscw/scw-sls-gw).